 Food water bugs the hell out of me.
 I was raised in a household of six where there wasn't much spare cash in our early years.
 And if we didn't eat all of our dinner one night, it would get wrapped and refrigerated for the following night.

 When I was a kid, I used to hate this.
 But it's a value that has bled into my adult life and that I cherish the concept of now.
 Why waste good food?
-It doesn't just cost the money from your wallet, it cost's the earth for the growing / production / manufacture of whatever is infant of you, and yet we throw it away so easily.
+It doesn't just cost the money from your wallet, it costs the earth for the growing / production / manufacture and yet we throw it away so easily.
 Why?
 Because we know there is an abundance awaiting us at the supermarket.

 This consumerism conditioning leads us not just to waste food, but to waste money too.
 What if we only purchased what we needed before foods perished?
 And what if we stored them properly so they took longer to perish?